bll123/di/README.md

 Where DI_USE_MATH can be set to one of DI_GMP, DI_MPDECIMAL, DI_TOMMATH or DI_INTERNAL.

-If the GMP, mpdecimal or libtommath library is found, it will be used, otherwise the numerics will be handled using standard C data types (long double, double, etc.).
+If no multi-precision library is specified and the GMP, mpdecimal (preferred) or libtommath library is found, it will be used, otherwise the numerics will be handled using standard C data types (long double, double, etc.).

 To turn off the use of the multi-precision libraries;